 In 2008, in the lead up to the Olympics in Beijing, the U.S. embarked on the Bound 4 Beijing Tour -- 46 stops over several months.
 It was a bittersweet time for teammates who had played together so long, knowing that a decision was pending with the International Olympic Committee about whether or not the sport they loved would continue as part of the Olympics past Beijing.
 Jennie and her teammates took every opportunity to lobby the public and powers-that-be for support.
 But the long road ultimately ended up with a heartbreaking loss, first in the Olympics to Japan in the final game, and then with the vote to eliminate softball from future Olympics.

 Following the Olympics, Jennie quickly regrouped and looked toward the future.
 She continues to act as ambassador for both the game of softball and for female athletes in general.
-She conducts camps across the country and has her very own softball academy in Flemington, NJ, giving girls opportunities to learn and grow.
+She conducts camps across the country and has her very own softball academy, Diamond Nation in Flemington, NJ, giving girls opportunities to learn and grow.